diojin/mockingjay/docs/Digest of Addison.Wesley.Java.Concurrency.in.Practice.May.2006.md

 **Application Scenarios**:
 **flag(or lifecycle event)**
 Use volatile variables only when they simplify implementing and verifying your synchronization policy; `avoid using volatile variables when veryfing correctness would require subtle reasoning about visibility`.
-Good uses of volatile variables include ensuring the visibility of their own state, that of the object they refer to, or indicating that an important lifecycle event (such as initialization or shutdown) has occurred.
+Good uses of volatile variables include `ensuring the visibility` of their own state, that of the object they refer to, or `indicating that an important lifecycle event (such as initialization or shutdown) has occurred`.

 Volatile variables are convenient, but they have limitations. `The most common use for volatile variables is as a completion, interruption, or status flag`, such as the asleep flag in Listing 3.4.
 Volatile variables can be used for other kinds of state information, but more care is required when attempting this.
 For example, the semantics of volatile are not strong enough to make the increment operation (count++) atomic, unless you can guarantee that the variable is written only from a single thread.
 (Atomic variables do provide atomic read-modify-write support and can often be used as "better volatile variables"; see Chapter 15.)